ts-roms/cafe-app/README.md

 All data is stored locally in your browser (localStorage) for simplicity.
 No backend required.

+In development, a MirageJS mock API boots in the browser and serves data under /api, proxying to the same localStorage-backed data.
+Endpoints include:
+- GET/PUT /api/inventory
+- GET/POST /api/sales
+- GET/POST/PUT/DELETE /api/users
+- GET/PUT /api/rbac

+The POS catalog fetches inventory from this mock API.
+This lets you evolve toward a real API without changing pages significantly.

 ## Getting Started

 1. Install dependencies (if not already):